tgdwyer/tgdwyer.github.io/_chapters/html.md

 HTML is considered a declarative language because it focuses on describing the structure and content of a web page without specifying how to achieve it.
 Instead of giving step-by-step instructions for rendering elements, HTML allows developers to declare the desired structure and let the browser handle the rendering process.

-## Key Aspects of HTML's Declarative Nature:
+## Key Aspects of HTML's Declarative Nature

 1. Descriptive Tags: HTML tags are descriptive elements that define the purpose and meaning of content.
 For example, `<p>` tags indicate a paragraph, `<h1>` to `<h6>` tags denote headings of varying levels, `<ul>` and `<ol>` represent unordered and ordered lists respectively.
 These tags describe the content they enclose rather than instructing how it should be displayed.